zzbuzzard/stable-diffusion-infinite-scroll/README.md

 </p>

 ### Tips
+ - A starting image can be provided.
+If not, it is generated using SD.
+   - Note that the app will show a black screen until the first images are generated, see the console for details.
  - If you run out of VRAM, try enabling the `-as` flag (attention slicing) or using a lower resolution (`-r` flag).
    - Everything was tested locally on a RTX 3060 Laptop GPU (6GB VRAM).
  - Reducing the number of steps (`-s`) can lead to really fast scrolling.